Review of asset management plans

-Electricity Distribution Businesses (EDBs) must publicly disclose AMPs, which provide a forward-looking view of how EDBs intend to invest in, maintain and operate their networks for consumers.
-The AMPs include forecasts of future expenditure over a 10-year horizon.
+Electricity Distribution Businesses (EDBs) must publicly disclose AMPs, which provide a forward-looking view of how EDBs intend to invest in, maintain and operate their networks for consumers, and included forecasts of future expenditure over a 10-year horizon.
 Further, the EDBs' AMPs are useful for understanding EDBs approaches to significant issues such as resilience and climate change.

-We contracted external expert support in undertaking our review of the 2023 AMPs.
-Engineering consultancy Innovative Assets Engineering (IAEngg) completed a review in two stages:
+We have contracted external expert support in undertaking our review of the 2023 AMPs.
+Engineering consultancy Innovative Assets Engineering (IAEngg) is undertaking a review in two stages:

-- Stage 1: an assessment of forecasting and planning methodologies contained in EDBs’ 2023 AMPs – we published the report in February 2024; and
+• Stage 1: an assessment of forecasting and planning methodologies contained in EDBs’ 2023 AMPs; and

-- Stage 2: a review of the current AMP disclosure requirements, and a separate resilience planning assessment – we published the reports in April 2024.
+• Stage 2: a review of the current AMP disclosure requirements, and a separate resilience planning assessment.

 Review of 2023 AMPs